wongey/qiree/README.md

 ## Introduction

 The Quantum Intermediate Representation Execution Engine (QIR-EE, pronounced 'cure-ee') is a tool designed to streamline the process of running quantum circuits and algorithms.
 One of our goals is to make your journey into quantum computing as seamless as possible.
-This implementation is associated to the paper [A Cross-Platform Execution Engine for the Quantum Intermediate Representation](https://doi.org/10.48550/arXiv.2404.14299) and is maintained by the QIR-EE Developers.
-This paper will appear in Springer Nature's Journal of Supercomputing's Special Issue for Quantum Computing Algorithms, Systems, and Applications.
+This implementation is associated to the paper [A Cross-Platform Execution Engine for the Quantum Intermediate Representation](https://doi.org/10.1007/s11227-025-07969-2) published in the Journal of Supercomputing, Volume 81, 1521 (2025) and is maintained by the QIR-EE Developers.

 This work represents the feasibility of a modular workflow at the lower end of the quantum software stack.
 We welcome feedback and ideas for collaborations.